christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 This plot gives us a deep dive into what’s happening inside attention heads.
-Each attention head does two key things: 1) deciding where to move information (this is governed by the attention pattern, which the QK circuit handles) and 2) deciding what information to move (handled by the value vectors, controlled by the OV circuit).
+Each attention head does two key things: **1)** deciding where to move information (this is governed by the attention pattern, which the QK circuit handles) and **2)** deciding what information to move (handled by the value vectors, controlled by the OV circuit).
 To figure out which part matters more, we can patch just the attention pattern or the value vectors separately.

 Let’s start with the 'z' plot (the head's output).
 Patching outputs from certain heads has a noticeable effect, shifting the model’s output from “box” to “basket,” particularly in the last 5-10 layers.
 Specifically, head 2 in layer 20 and head 5 in layers 15 and 20 have the largest impact.

 Now, looking at the 'q' plot (query vectors), we see a similar pattern.
 Heads like head 4 in layers 15 and 20 stand out.
-This suggests that adjusting which queries these heads focus on is pretty important for guiding the model toward the correct outcome.
+This suggests that **adjusting which queries these heads focus on** is pretty important for guiding the model toward the correct outcome.
 The strongest signals here are in the early to mid layers, where the model is starting to grapple with the false belief.

 The 'k' plot (keys) is less clear, though head 4 at layer 15 and head 3 at layer 20 still seem to matter.
-The queries and keys work together to determine which parts of the input each head attends to, so it’s not surprising that they both play a role.
-Comparing query vectors (which represent John’s perspective) with key vectors (which capture what’s actually happening) helps the model reconcile John’s false belief.
+The queries and keys work together to determine which parts of the input each head attends to, so it’s not surprising that they both play a role. **Comparing query vectors** (which represent John’s perspective) **with key vectors** (which capture what’s actually happening) **helps the model reconcile John’s false belief**.
 The value vectors, on the other hand, carry the ground truth (like where the cat really is), while query vectors handle John’s perspective (where he thinks the cat is).
 The key vectors ensure that the model compares John’s belief to reality, helping it detect the contradiction.

 Finally, in the 'v' plot (value vectors), certain heads like head 3 in layers 15 and 25 are particularly important.
 Values are the actual information passed on after attention, so heads with impactful value vectors directly shape the model’s final output.